The Worst of the Worst

 Purchasing products through our links may earn us a portion of the sale, which supports our editorial team’s mission.
 Learn more here.

 Design is subjective; beauty is in the eye of the beholder; one man’s trash is another man’s treasure.
 There are dozens of ways to say, “Yeah, well, that’s just, like, your opinion, man.”
 But when it comes to cars, opinions around the office can get pretty passionate.
 Maybe it’s because cars are such a large part of our culture and we interact with them on a daily basis.
 Some just end up hitting a nerve in a way other modern conveniences can’t.

-Gear Patrol staffers can agree on when car companies knock it out of the park, but opinions split over utter automotive failures.
-It could be a regrettably unforgettable personal experience, a car company seemingly giving up, or just the sight of a car inexplicably conjuring up disgust, nausea and a hint of rage.
+Gear Patrol staffers can agree on when car companies knock it out of the park, but opinions split over utter automotive failures — the worst cars ever.
+It could be a regrettably unforgettable personal experience, a car company seemingly giving up or just the sight of a car inexplicably conjuring up disgust, nausea and a hint of rage.
 Whatever the reasons, these are the cars we love to hate.

 2004 Chrysler Pacifica